Is it necessary to have babies drink water when they are 6 months old or when the weather is hot? |

 Does your baby need water during the hot months of summer?
 Do babies need to drink water anytime?

-It is often suggested that formula fed babies may need a drink of water when thet are older and when the temperature is high.
-According to Dr. Sears, "Breastfeeding babies do not need extra water, though formula-fed babies often do.
+Babies do not need to drink water but offering a few sips won’t do any harm.
+It is often suggested that formula fed babies may need a drink of water when they are older and when the temperature is high.
+According to Dr. Sears, “Breastfeeding babies do not need extra water, though formula-fed babies often do.
 Your breast milk contains enough water for your baby, even in hot, dry climates.
 Formula contains higher concentrations of salts and minerals than breast milk does, so that extra water is often necessary for the kidneys to excrete the extra salt.
-Also, because of less efficient metabolism, formula-fed infants lose more water. "
+Also, because of less efficient metabolism, formula-fed infants lose more water. ”

 While breast milk is approximately 88% water, formula is not and many pediatricians will recommend that formula fed babies be given sips of water from 6 months of age or when solid foods are introduced.
 Letting babies drink water is a recommendation only and it really is not needed.
 The recommendation is not intended to be taken as an absolute directive that you must offer your baby water.